Vinegar Hill, New Zealand: Campsite

 In late summer 2004, massive flooding caused great damage to many parts of the Manawatū-Whanganui region.
 The campsite at Vinegar Hill was inundated with floodwater and the toilet block at the northern end of the site was destroyed.
 However, there was little damage to the southern end in comparison, where the LGBT camp is held, despite a line in the bush showed the floodwater had been over three metres deep.
 Nevertheless, the septic tank did need replacing, the toilets had to be cleared of silt, and the track leading past the beach had to be regraded.

 New toilets have since been built at the northern end, consisting of several uni-sex toilets and lockable showers.
-The Manawatu District Council is evaluating the usefulness of these toilets, and whether they remain relatively free of graffiti, before replacing the toilets at the southern end with a similar block to comply with environmental codes requiring the septic tank to be further from the river.
+The Manawatū District Council is evaluating the usefulness of these toilets, and whether they remain relatively free of graffiti, before replacing the toilets at the southern end with a similar block to comply with environmental codes requiring the septic tank to be further from the river.